Updated on 19 June 2013

 The case was heard in the administrative court, from which appeals are possible.

-Why did you not expect an adverse decision from the court on 30th October?
+Why did you not expect an adverse decision from the administrative court on 30 October 2012?

-On 4th September the State Commissioner’s Authority (an advisory sub-committee of the court) recommended that the administrative court had no power to entertain claims relating to the Concession Agreement.
+On 4 September 2012, the State Commissioner’s Authority (an advisory sub-committee of the court), recommended that the administrative court had no power to entertain claims relating to the Sukari Concession Agreement.
 We were advised by our legal counsel that there was no reasonable cause to expect any other outcome to the case.

-Following commercial discovery” of the Sukari deposit PGM and EMRA were required, under the terms of the Concession Agreement, to agree an area to convert to an exploitation lease which would then be subject to the approval of the Minister of Industry based on the feasibility study.
+Following “commercial discovery” of the Sukari deposit, Centamin’s wholly owned subsidiary, Pharaoh Gold Mines NL (“PGM”) and EMRA were required, under the terms of the Sukari Concession Agreement, to agree an area to convert to an exploitation lease which would then be subject to the approval of the Minister of Industry based on the feasibility study.
 A period of lengthy discussion and arbitration with EMRA then led to an eventual settlement agreement in 2005, where it was agreed that the lease be granted over an area of 160km2, which is where it stands today.
 At all times Centamin and its subsidiaries followed the appropriate procedures as laid down by Egyptian law and the terms of our Concession Agreement.
 The 160km2 lease was signed by the Minister of Petroleum (who had superseded by the Minister of Industry by the time the agreement was made) and other interested parties and we have an executed original lease document in our possession.
-This lease has been provided to the Supreme Court and the Supreme Court referred to it in giving its decision on 20th March 2013 to suspend execution of the 30th October decision.

-The written transcript of the 30th October decision was obtained during the weekend of 3rd November, and clarified the previous sources of confusion.
-As we had expected previously, the Court rejected any request to terminate or treat as invalid the Concession Agreement.
-It also made it clear that due process had been followed, to the extent that evidence was presented, in order to apply for an “exploitation” lease under the terms of the Concession Agreement.
+The written transcript of the 30 October 2012 decision was obtained during the weekend of 3 November 2012, and clarified the previous sources of confusion.
+As we had expected previously, the Administrative Court rejected any request to terminate or treat as invalid the Sukari Concession Agreement.
+The Court also made it clear that due process had been followed, to the extent that evidence was presented, in order to apply for an “exploitation” lease under the terms of the Sukari Concession Agreement.
 However, the Court went on to say that sufficient evidence had not been submitted to it in order to demonstrate that the requisite ministerial approval had been obtained with regard to the grant of the 160km2 “exploitation” lease.

 Yes.
 Centamin is in possession of the executed original lease documentation which clearly shows that the Minister of Petroleum (the successor to the Minister of Industry at the time when the 160km2 lease was signed) granted the necessary approval.
-The Company is therefore surprised that this document was neither listed in the documents supplied to the Court, nor requested by the Court itself.
-As noted above, this lease has been provided to the Supreme Court and the Supreme Court referred to it in giving its decision on 20th March 2013 to suspend execution of the 30th October decision.
-As such the Company is confident that this matter will be resolved during the appeal process.
+The Company is therefore surprised that this document was neither listed in the documents supplied to the Administrative Court, nor requested by the Court itself.

-The Concession Agreement is itself an article of law.
-It was passed through a 1994 Act of Parliament as Law 222 and was properly executed through the correct channels/procedures, and not by President Mubarak or any individual Minister.
-We have at all times acted in compliance with both Egyptian law and the terms of the Concession Agreement.
-We have not been made aware of any reasonable argument by reference to which the Concession Agreement could be deemed invalid, and the court on the 30th October reached the same conclusion.
+The concession agreement was issued as Egyptian Law 222 of 1994 which was approved by Parliament and was properly executed through the correct channels/procedures, and not by President Mubarak or any individual Minister.
+We have at all times acted in compliance with both Egyptian law and the terms of the Sukari Concession Agreement.
+We have not been made aware of any reasonable argument by reference to which the Sukari Concession Agreement could be deemed invalid, and the court on the 30 October 2012 reached the same conclusion.

-How is law no.222 similar to, or different from, any other contracts awarded to international businesses in Egypt at that time?
+How is Egyptian Law No.222 similar to, or different from, any other contracts awarded to international businesses in Egypt at that time?

 Will mining operations be halted at Sukari as a result of the court case?

-On 31st October our operating subsidiary in Egypt lodged an “objection to enforcement” with the Civil Court.
+No. On 31 October 2012 our operating subsidiary in Egypt lodged an “objection to enforcement” with the Egyptian Civil Court.
 This had the effect of “staying” (postponing) the implementation of the initial court decision for an initial period.
-In addition, in conjunction with the formal appeal the Group applied to the Supreme Administrative Court to suspend the initial decision until such time as the Court is able to consider and rule on the merits of the appeal.
-On 20 March 2013, the Supreme Court reviewed the exploitation lease and other submissions and upheld this application, thus suspending the initial decision and providing assurance that normal operations will be able to continue whilst the appeal process is underway.
-This ruling therefore marked important progress in the appeal as well as, we believe, positive indication that the Supreme Court remains focussed on the key facts and arguments.
+In addition, in conjunction with the formal appeal, Centamin applied to the SAC to suspend the initial decision until such time as the SAC is able to consider and rule on the merits of the appeal.
+As noted above, on 20 March 2013, the SAC reviewed the exploitation lease and other submissions and upheld this application, thus suspending the initial decision and providing assurance that normal operations will be able to continue whilst the appeal process is underway.
+Not only did this mark important progress in the appeal, the outcome, we believe, provided positive indication that the SAC remains focussed on the key facts and arguments.

-Does EMRA share your view regarding the merits (or lack of) of the case?
+Does EMRA share your view regarding the merits (or lack thereof) of the case?

-We have common purpose with, and the full support of, EMRA as highlighted in the Chairman’s statement in our Market Update of 31st October, and by the statement in the press on 4th November.
-EMRA has also lodged its own appeal against the decision the day after our appeal was lodged.
+We have common purpose with, and the full support of, EMRA as highlighted in the EMRA Chairman’s statement in our Market Update of 31 October 2012, and by the statement in the press on 4 November 2012.
+EMRA has also lodged its own appeal against the decision of the Administrative Court on 30 October 2012.

 Have any other appeals been lodged with the court?